-6. Medicare Advantage out of pocket maximums
+6. Medicare Advantage out-of-pocket maximums

-That means that if you get a complicated surgery, have a prolonged hospital stay, or need frequent outpatient procedures or doctor visits, you may be billed for tens of thousands of dollars.
-All Medicare Advantage plans, on the other hand, have an out of pocket maximum.
+That means that if you get a complicated surgery, have a prolonged hospital stay, or need frequent outpatient procedures or doctor visits, you may have to pay tens of thousands of dollars out of your own pocket.

-Certain things generally don’t count towards your out of pocket maximum, such as prescription drug copayments and out of network care.
+Certain things generally don’t count towards your out-of-pocket maximum, such as prescription drug copayments and out of network care.

 7. Medicare Advantage copayments